hau-mal/BigData/nifi/vm-template/README.md

 ### Summary
 This template deploys NiFi on an Azure Ubuntu 16.04 VM.
 The main purpose is for evaluation and dev of Apache NiFi.
 It is a plain installation with no security or HA configurations.
-You should modify Source Address Variable to restrict inbound traffic.
+You should modify Source Address Prefix Variable to restrict inbound traffic.

 ### Packaging
 * build-essential